Skip to main content

 This advantage compounds over time.
 Every optimization decision a growth marketer makes with accurate data pulls further ahead of competitors optimizing on noise.
 After six months, the gap becomes nearly insurmountable.

-Each major ad platform has its own server-side tracking API.
+Each major ad platform has its own server-side Conversions API, and you need to implement all of them to get the full picture.
 Here's what you need to know:

 Meta's CAPI is the most mature server-side solution.
 You can implement it through: